cozy-labs/cozy-light/README.md

 your files.
 Because it's lightweight, it performs well on cheap hardwares like the Raspberry Pi or small Digital Ocean VPS.

+# Use cases and distributions

+Because of its very flexible architecture Cozy Light can satisfy many usages related to self-hosting.
+Here are some examples:

+* Static blog deployer
+* Personal cloud (calendars, files, contacts and tasks)
+* Simple Docker container manager
+* Video game console

+For each use case a distribution is available.
+A distribution is a set of plugins and apps that works well together to satisfy a use case.

+As an example, just run the following command to install the Personal Cloud distribution.

+    cozy-light install-distro personal-cloud

+Display all available distributions:

+    cozy-light install-distro

+# Make your own configuration

-As an illustration here is how you handle the Static Website use case.
+As an illustration, here is how you handle the Static Website use case.
 The goal is to publish a website made of static files that is updated every time you commit on the Github repository: